A guide to creating custom components for low-coders within the Betty Blocks platform.

 When installed, the node_modules folder will appear in the file explorer.

-3) Within the next step, we are going to run a development server so we can use the component in the page builder.
+3) In the next step, we are going to run a development server so we can use the component in the page builder.

-Copy the retrieved URL: * In case you have a custom URL other than localhost:5002
+- Copy the retrieved URL: * In case you have a custom URL other than http://localhost:5001

 In case you are hosting your component set: paste the URL you retrieved earlier and choose 'Custom' in the component set options of your page.
 Now you will see your hosted component set in the components overview of the page builder.